 5. Idera SQL Diagnostic Manager for SQL Server

 Idera SQL Diagnostic Manager for SQL servers is another worthwhile tool to try as it has quite good features.
 It can monitor both virtual (VMware and Hyper-V) and physical servers.
 Apart from it, replication, cluster monitoring, and mirroring are also supported by it.

 Its Dashboard is quite informative with an extensive amount of info in one place.
 It gives a single view of the health and performance of SQL Server across the environment.
 Gather real-time data to display, diagnose, alert, and report on critical performance statistics from a central point of control.
 Monitor instances, sessions, queries, resources, databases, and services.

 The tool is available for Windows Desktops and servers such as Windows 10, Windows 7, Server R2, 2008 R2, 2012, and 2016.

 In terms of price, it is available at $997 for a single license.
 Before buying it the user can go for the Idera SQL monitor’s free trial of 14 days.

 - Wizards tool to automatically suggest solutions to improve optimization.

-- The color-coded index analysis to give the right picture of the performance, missing indexes and also provides the same suggestions for fixing.
+- The color-coded index analysis gives the right picture of the performance, and missing indexes and also provides the same suggestions for fixing.